Continuity of government: United States

 Continuity of the national government was first threatened in late 1776, when British forces advanced toward the Continental capital at Philadelphia.
 On December 9, the Continental Congress passed a resolution in anticipation of a British capture:

 Resolved: That in case this Congress shall be under the necessity of removing from Philadelphia, it shall be adjourned to Baltimore.

 The Congress was adjourned as planned three days later.
 Other relocations followed during the course of the Revolutionary War.

 For most of its existence, the United States operated without a standing continuity plan.
 When British forces burned Washington in 1814, Secretary of State James Monroe received only a few hours' notice to remove the government records.
 Although his staff saved many valuable records, much was nonetheless destroyed, and the next administration encountered a great deal of confusion.

 In 1952, President Truman ordered all federal offices to develop their own continuity plans for the event of a civil defense emergency.
 Plans have been maintained and adapted since then, at times requiring the construction of secret facilities such as the emergency Congress facility in Greenbrier County, West Virginia.
 The current continuity policy is defined in National Security Policy Directive 51 and its implementation plan.
-The continuity plan was activated for the first time during the September 11, 2001 attacks.
+The continuity plan was activated for the first time during the September 11, 2001 attacks and then again during the January 6 United States Capitol attack.
 Presidential Emergency Action Documents (PEADs) are draft classified executive orders, proclamations, and messages to Congress that are prepared for the President of the United States to exercise or expand powers in anticipation of a range of emergency hypothetical worst-case scenarios, so that they are ready to sign and put into effect the moment one of those scenarios comes to pass.

 The United States presidential line of succession is the order in which officials of the United States federal government assume the powers and duties of the office of president of the United States if the incumbent president becomes incapacitated, dies, resigns, or is removed from office.
 It was adopted in 1947, and last revised in 2006.
 The designated survivor is an individual in the line of succession, chosen to stay away from events such as State of the Union addresses and presidential inaugurations.

+Congress has various steps to continue operations at a new location if needed, and to speed up replacement of members after death.
+Senators can be replaced by appointment in most states, while special elections replace members of the House of Representatives.

+State legislatures have rules to change the quorum needed in emergencies.
+The federal government has advice for other aspects of continuity of state, local, tribal and territorial governments.
+Advice for elections suggests a format, but not how to operate, such as hand counts or backup computers.
+Voters have adopted some ballot measures for continuity of state government.